Marathon Des Sables; My Experience Running 6 Marathons in 6 Days in the Sahara

 Why so scared?
 Well, I hate to say this, and it’s quite depressing actually but I’m pretty convinced that, naturally, my body isn’t very strong.
 Not only that but I’m 35 now and recovery takes a little longer these days.
 I’ve had so many injuries it’s crazy.
 A broken foot in Korea, broken ankle in Norway, broken leg in Thailand, broken nose in Ireland, broken arm in UK, broken hands, more arms, more noses elsewhere.
 Slipped 2 discs in my back in Australia.
 Ripped my shoulder out in a waterpark last year back when I visiting my mum at home.

-Oh and then I managed to get a stress fracture from overtraining less than a month before the actual Marathon Des Sables when I was training in Bangkok.
+Oh and then, at the worst possible time, I managed to get a stress fracture from overtraining less than a month before the actual Marathon Des Sables when I was training in Bangkok.
 All-in-all, I’m not cut out for this hardcore kinda stuff.
 Or at least my body isn’t, but they say it’s all in the mind right?
-So I figured I’d give it a shot.
+So I figured. despite the injury, I’d rest, get physio, eat right and do everything I could to I’d give it a shot regardless.

 Planning for the Marathon Des Sables

 I knew it would be hard.
 But I know I’m a stubborn guy so as long as I could run, walk, or crawl I wouldn’t quit.
 Each year around 1000 people sign up, so my first goal was just to finish the thing.
 That was the main target.

 After failing to summit South America’s highest mountain a few months ago in December 2018, risking the ‘hardest footrace in the world’ was so scary.
 Risking failing again.
 Eurgh, I don’t know how I could take back-to-back failures.
 But hey, I was trying not to think like that.
 Gotta push ourselves.
 EDIT 2021 I went back to Aconcagua and summited last year!